CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ### Deleting a desktop

-You can delete your virtual desktop, external volume, and all files saved at the end of your analysis.
+At the end of your analysis, you can delete your virtual desktop, including the external volume and all files saved in it.
 You cannot undo this action:

 1- On SD Desktop Homepage, click on _Go to SD Desktop Management page_.

 2- Under _Available desktops_  select the correct virtual desktop.

-3- On the same raw, on the right side, click on _Options _ and select _Delete_.
+3- On the same raw, on the right side, click on _Options_ and on _Delete_.

 !!!
 Note
     Please contact all the project members before deleting a virtual desktop.
 With this action, you will delete the entire workspace, including all files saved in the virtual desktop or external volume by other project members.